martinaalvera/Documentation/script_luksctl.rst

 Open LUKS volumes
 -----------------
-To open LUKS volume, call: ``luksctl open``, which will require your LUKS encrypt password:
+To open LUKS volume, call: ``luksctl open``, which will require your LUKS decrypt password:

 ::